poojamali37/Shopping-Platform/ReadMe.md

-# An E-Commerce Web Page Similar to Amazon Implemented from Scratch using HTML & CSS.
+# <p>An E-Commerce Web Page Similar to Amazon Implemented from Scratch using HTML & CSS.</p>